Dual thermal pseudocritical features in a spin-1/2 Ising chain with twin-diamond geometry: Thermodynamics and pseudotransition

 The dimer and nodal magnetic susceptibilities are defined through the derivative of the free energy with respect to the external field $B$, namely $\chi_{0}(T)=\mu_{\mathrm{B}}g_{0}\,\frac{\partial\langle s_{k}\rangle}{\partial B}$, $\chi_{1}(T)=2\mu_{\mathrm{B}}g_{1}\,\frac{\partial\langle S_{k}\rangle}{\partial B}$, whereas the total magnetic susceptibility is $\chi_{t}(T)=\chi_{0}(T)+\chi_{1}(T)$.

 Panels (c) and (d) of Fig. \ref{fig:MXT} show $\chi_{0}$, $\chi_{1}$, and $\chi_{t}$ on a logarithmic scale.
 All three susceptibilities develop two pronounced peaks at $T_{p_{1}}$ and $T_{p_{2}}$.
-These peaks coincide with the pseudo-critical temperatures identified from the entropy and specific-heat analysis.
-Although the peaks appear sharp, they remain finite and represent the typical thermal signatures of pseudo-transitions in frustrated one-dimensional systems.
+These peaks coincide with the pseudocritical temperatures identified from the entropy and specific-heat analysis.
+Although the peaks appear sharp, they remain finite and represent the typical thermal signatures of pseudotransitions in frustrated one-dimensional systems.
 Again, the anomalies occur at the same temperatures identified from the entropy and specific heat, and the peak at $T_{p_{1}}$ is higher and sharper than the one at $T_{p_{2}}$.
-This confirms the consistency of the dual pseudo-transition behavior in the CTDC model.
+This confirms the consistency of the dual pseudotransition behavior in the CTDC model.